GetPsyched6/GetPsyched6/README.md

 - Roshin Nishad // IIITKottayam 2020

 - Hi, I’m @GetPsyched6
-- Proficient in all Languages if you consider proficiency as just knowing the name of the Language.
+- Proficient in all Languages if you consider proficiency as knowing the name of the Language.
 - Fan of COBOL and Fortran.
 DM me for a Lua 1v1 Competition.
 - Resident CSS developer.